agentheath/portfolio/writing/meeting_recording_tool/index.md

 > IMPORTANT: **Even if you scheduled it in the Calendar tool, your stream will not start automatically**.
 You will need to manually start and stop the stream from the Live Control interface due to _Company_ policy requirements.

-## Recording a Meeting Already In-Progress
+## Recording a Meeting Already in Progress

-This section is for users who want to stream and record a meeting _already in-progress_.
+This section is for users who want to stream and record a meeting _already in progress_.

 1. Access the _Meeting Recording Tool_ homepage.
 1. Click the ```+``` icon in the upper left corner and select _Go live now_.